ariffjamili/ariffjamili/README.md

 - 👋 Hi, I’m @ariffjamili
-- 👀 I’m interested in knowledge management and farming
+- 👀 I’m interested in knowledge management
 - 🌱 I’m currently learning online training
 - 💞️ I’m looking to collaborate on web development
 - 📫 How to reach me @ariffjamili in twitter